 January 7th and 13th are just other occasions to party hard, which no one here will complain about.
 It’s particularly great for visitors trying to hang onto the winter holidays spirit!

 Belgrade’s authorities are convinced that having as many Christmas decorations as possible and for as long as possible will attract hundreds of thousands of tourists in the city.
-It is also making a few people very rich thanks to shady tender.
-Nevertheless, if you feel like catching late end-of-the-year spirit, come to Belgrade and you will find Christmas decorations and Christmas market even in February!
+Nevertheless, if you feel like catching the late end-of-the-year spirit or if you want to extend the Christmas spirit after your visit to Ljubljana, come to Belgrade and you will find Christmas decorations and Christmas market even in February!